rudyhuynh/front-end-note/whatIsThis.md

 # What is `this` in Javascript?

-Below explain `this` in Javascript without strict-mode.
+Below explains `this` in Javascript without strict-mode.

 ````javascript
 function revealThis(){